 The distracting discount game

-Comparison services are still hyping discounts ahead of the actual price.
-Compare the Market’s electricity comparison results are ranked by the highest discount by default rather than ranking on the lowest price (as at 9th April 2018).
-You be the judge, but we think most people would benefit from paying the lowest price for electricity, rather than having bragging rights about the discount level they receive.
-Sure, you can reset the view to rank by cost, but it makes you wonder whose interests they really have at heart.
+Comparison services hype discounts ahead of the actual price.
+For years Compare the Market’s electricity comparison results were ranked by the highest discount by default rather than ranking on the lowest price.
+This only changed in May 2018 to rank by costs.
+You be the judge, but we think people benefit from paying the lowest price for electricity, rather than having bragging rights about the discount level they receive.
+Sure, you can reset the view to rank by cost, but it makes you wonder whose interests they really have at heart (and whether they might have received some regulatory pressure).

 Not all bad